West Baton Rouge Parish, Louisiana: Civil War

 The advent of the Civil War prevented the railroad from getting the necessary rails to complete the line.
 The tracks to Opelousas were never built.

 After Louisiana seceded, two companies of militia were organized in West Baton Rouge, the Delta Rifles, headed by Captain Favrot and the Tirailleurs of Brusly Landing, a French-speaking company of creoles headed by Captain Williams.
 The two West Baton Rouge companies were included in the 4th Louisiana Regiment, commanded by Colonel Robert J. Barrow, assisted by Lieutenant Colonel Henry Watkins Allen.
 The regiment participated in the Battle of Shiloh, the Battle of Baton Rouge and other actions.

 The railroad operated up until May 1862 carrying sugar cane, cotton, and Confederate troops, including the Delta Rifles headed by Captain H. M. Favrot.
 When Union force occupied Baton Rouge in May 1862, all rolling stock was sent to the extreme western end of the railroad for safety where it remained for the duration of the war.
 Mr. J. V. Duralde was the president of the company during the Civil War period.

 Many Baton Rouge residents took refuge in West Baton Rouge Parish during the Union occupation of Baton Rouge in 1862.
 Sarah Morgan saw the CSS Arkansas, a Confederate ram, tied to the bank below the levee in West Baton Rouge Parish prior to the Battle of Baton Rouge.
 Morgan observed the Battle of Baton Rouge from West Baton Rouge Parish.

 The Arkansas suffered failure of its port engine while proceeding upriver during the battle to get into position to attack the USS Essex.
 This caused it to veer into the West Baton Rouge bank about 600 feet south of mile marker 223, where it ran hard aground.
 The crew of the Arkansas then set the vessel afire and scuttled it to avoid it falling into enemy hands.

 The defeated Union army under the command of Major General Nathaniel P. Banks passed through West Baton Rouge Parish on Rosedale Road on its return to New Orleans in May 1864, after the failure of the Red River Campaign.

-During the final weeks of the American Civil War, heavy rains created crevasses in the West Baton Rouge Parish levee, and flood waters overflowed the area, bringing a temporary halt to military skirmishes.
-West Baton Rouge, Iberville and lower Pointe Coupee parishes were at this time reportedly "infested with unorganized bodies of jayhawkers".
-They were guilty of firing on the laborers repairing the levee and on Federal steamboats in the river, along with many crimes against the people of the area.
-Federal officials and Confederate authorities deplored the lawless actions of these men and both parties desired to break up jayhawking.
-There was even a truce between Union and Confederate forces until the problem of the jayhawkers was resolved.